Nike releases new film for Female Athletes

 Born and raised in Bangkok, Rachwin is a well-known Thai actress and avid runner.
 She fell in love with running over the past few years, a passion that was elevated while participating in a charity run from the southernmost to the northernmost point of Thailand benefitting local hospitals.
 Once not very athletic, Rachwin is now an icon who uses sport to inspire Thai women to get moving and create a healthier society.

 Yoyoka is an 8-year-old drumming prodigy who became an online sensation after her entry for the “Hit Like A Girl” drumming contest went viral.

 Serena Williams is the greatest athlete in the world, having dominated the sport of tennis since 1995 and winning 23 grand slam singles titles.
-Her influence has transcended well beyond tennis, and she continues to be a driving force for equality and women’s empowerment.
+Williams has inspired thousands of young girls and boys to take Tennis Lessons Dallas, and her influence has transcended well beyond tennis, as she continues to be a driving force for equality and women’s empowerment.